Family-friendly with estates and condos

 Neighborhood choice shapes price, home style, school access, and overall lifestyle.
 Here are some areas buyers explore in Tarzana.

-Family-friendly area with tree-lined streets, good schools, and mix of home types.
+Established residential area with family-friendly streets, good schools, and mature trees.

-Hillside neighborhood with views, contemporary homes, and proximity to parks.
+Hillside neighborhood with elevated properties, views, and contemporary homes.

 School boundaries matter to many buyers.
 Always verify enrollment details directly with the district.